Get on your dancing shoes Melbourne

 It’s a brilliantly curated list.
 There’s enough on the weird and limited release front to score you major points on Untapped (the beer rating app that rewards adventurous drinkers with badges – like scouts, for boozers) but it’s balanced out with easy drinking classics like Stone and Wood Pacific Ale.
 We taste the rainbow, from the slighty smoky but smashable Paw Paw Blowtorch by Yeastie Boys and work up to a 12.8 percent imperial stout from Copenhagen – it’s like you’re wading though delicious malty tar.
 Double down on the fun and pair you beer with one of the Japanese whiskies or bourbons on the back bar.

 Speaking of, it’s easy to knock yourself sideways unless you keep an eye on those ABVs and summon yourself a crust.
 There’s a nice balance of puff and crunch to the pizza bases, and they heap on the toppings like crisp shreds of pork belly with a bitter scattering of radicchio, although the tomato base could stand to be brighter, especially when it’s lightly adorned as with the Margherita.

 Really, the key to having the best time possible here is choosing when to go.
 If you’re an ardent beer fan, the quieter weeknights and early evening just mean all the more face time with the bar team tasting samples.
-If you're less fussed by brews and have an agenda set to fun,come when the likes of Jesse Valach is bringing some soul and filling up the room.
-Or, make it part of the ultimate Collingwood craft beer adventure: start at Catfish, drop in and play till 4am, then close off with a casual dozen oysters and absinthe at Le Bon Ton around the corner.
+If you're less fussed by brews and have an agenda set to fun, make it part of the ultimate Collingwood craft beer adventure: start at Catfish, drop in and play till 4am, then close off with a casual dozen oysters and absinthe at Le Bon Ton around the corner.
 Game, set, match Collingwood.